jsitarski/bindata/manual.md

 specified.
 The two different ways of declaring this are the `:type` parameter and the block form.

-    class A < BinData::Record
+    class A < JBinData::Record
       array :numbers, :type => :uint8, :initial_length => 3
     end
                   -vs-

-    class A < BinData::Record
+    class A < JBinData::Record
       array :numbers, :initial_length => 3 do
         uint8
       end